Information for Students

 Amendments to the thesis must be approved by who ever is responsible for checking them i.e. either one or both of your examiners (this will be stated in the outcome email sent to the student, as to whom they should be sent to for checking)

-Approval of the amendments must be emailed to
+The post amendments confirmation form must be emailed to

 firstname.lastname@example.org by who ever is responsible for checking them as per above.